- flour, for dusting

 - double cream, whipped, to serve

-Roll out the pastry on a lightly floured surface and use to line a 23cm tart tin – keep any leftover pastry in case you need to fill any cracks after blind-baking.
-Prick the base with a fork and chill for 30 mins or until firm.
+On a lightly floured surface, roll out the pastry.
+Use the pastry to line a 23cm tart tin, keeping any off-cuts in case you need to fill any cracks after blind-baking.
+Prick the base of the pastry case with a fork and chill for 30 mins, or until firm.

 Heat oven to 190C/170C fan/gas 5.
 Line the pastry case with baking parchment, fill with baking beans and bake for 15-20 mins until the sides are set.
-Remove the beans and parchment and return to the oven for 5-10 mins until the base is set and the pastry is golden.
+Remove the beans and parchment and return the tin to the oven for 5-10 mins until the pastry is golden and the base is set.
 Leave to cool.

 Increase oven to 200C/190C fan/gas 6.
-Beat the butter and sugar together with an electric whisk until light and fluffy.
+Use an electric whisk to beat the butter and sugar together until light and fluffy.
 Keep the beaters going and pour in both of the syrups.
-Gradually add the eggs, 1⁄4 tsp salt and the vanilla, then whisk until combined.
-Stir through the nuts and pour into the tart case.
+Gradually add the eggs, ¼ tsp salt and the vanilla, then whisk until combined.
+Stir through the pecans, then pour the mixture into the tart case.
 Bake for 10 mins.
-Turn heat down to 160C/140C fan/gas 3 and continue baking for 30-35 mins – the pie should be golden brown but the filling should wobble a little in the centre when shaken.
+Turn heat down to 160C/140C fan/gas 3 and continue baking for 30-35 mins (the pie should be golden brown and the filling should wobble a little in the centre when shaken).
 Leave to cool in the tin.
-You’ll probably need to run a knife down the side of the tin to release the pie.
-Serve with whipped cream.
+You’ll probably need to run a knife around the tin to lift out the pie.
+Serve with whipped cream or ice cream.